Insurance Services

 Prescription drug plans are also known as Medicare Part D. You have two options when obtaining this coverage, stand-alone or within an MAPD (Medicare Advantage Prescription Drug) Plan.
 Both types of plans are offered by insurance carriers and regulated by Medicare.
 Medicare outlines the dollar amounts for maximum deductibles.
 Each plan determines their specific list of covered medications (known as the formulary), their medication tiers and the cost to you for each medication in the specific tiers.
 Some states also offer Pharmaceutical Assistance Programs.

-Affordable Care Act Health Insurance Plans
+Affordable Care Act (Marketplace/Healthcare.gov)

 Health Insurance Marketplaces (also known as Exchanges) are markets for buying health insurance that will offer a choice of different plans.
 Premium and cost sharing subsidies will be available through the Marketplace to reduce the cost of coverage for individuals and families, based on their income.
 The most common marketplace is accessed through healthcare.gov.
 We help individuals and groups in registering and obtaining a credit and cost reduction for their insurance needs through the Marketplace using Centers for Medicare Service guidelines.